bombasticSlacks/Aspirant/Game/Transmuter.md

 * Alter yourself in simple ways.

 #### Wire Fight
-You Can Use RES instead of Agility to Calculate Movement distance.
+You Can Use [Resolve](Stats#Resolve) instead of Agility to Calculate Movement distance.

 #### Wild Casting
 You can cast spells normally while transformed into a non-humanoid creature.
 You can also speak normally.